your ultimate smoke detectors GUIDE

 - Dangerous to produce smoke from fire at home.

-- Smoke particles might have accumulated within/on the smoke alarm sensors, potentially rendering the sensors inoperable in the event of a real fire.
-In the unfortunate event of fire at home, even if the damage is minimal, it is recommended to replace the smoke alarm.
+- Smoke particles might have accumulated within/on the smoke detector sensors, potentially rendering the sensors inoperable in the event of a real fire.
+In the unfortunate event of fire at home, even if the damage is minimal, it is recommended to replace the smoke detector.

 If an actual test is not recommended, how then does one verify if the sensors are functional?

-PURCHASE SMOKE ALARMS THAT ARE CERTIFIED IN COMPLIANCE TO EN 14604
+PURCHASE smoke detectorS THAT ARE CERTIFIED IN COMPLIANCE TO EN 14604

 This device is meant to raise an alarm in event of fire.
-Don't risk having the smoke alarm not sounding off when your whole family is asleep.
+Don't risk having the smoke detector not sounding off when your whole family is asleep.

-You may then wonder then what is the purpose of testing the smoke alarm?
+You may then wonder then what is the purpose of testing the smoke detector?
 The test serves 3 purposes:

 - To verify that there is still power to the alarm circuitry.